 If you have recently become disabled and are incapable of earning a living, you may have the right to specific types of benefits through the Social Security Administration (SSA).
 Securing Social Security Disability benefits should be a top priority if you hope to avoid financial ruin and get your finances back on track.

-Whether you are seeking Supplemental Security Income (SSI) after a car accident or Social Security Disability Insurance (SSDI) benefits after a slip and fall or work injury, you need a reputable Cayce Social Security disability lawyer working for you.
+Whether you are seeking Supplemental Security Income (SSI) after a car accident or Social Security Disability Insurance (SSDI) benefits after a slip and fall or work injury, you need a reputable South Carolina Social Security disability lawyer working for you.
 As much as 70% of SSD claims are denied annually.
 Take action when you contact Shelly Leeke Law Firm for a free consultation today.

 What Social Security Disability Benefits Are